maryi/CSCW-Project/Project report/ReportDocument.md

 *Creator link*: link to the web resource where the tool can be accessed or downloaded.

 *Synchronicity*: described the tool support for the different modes of work.
-More details are included in the next subsection.
+This descriptor can take three values:

+ * Completely asynchronous: this means that participants are not required to be in the tool to make progress on the work (e.g., email systems).
+ * Completely synchronous: this means that participation of other team member is required to access the tool (e.g., video-conference).
+ * Both: the collaborative action requires asynchronous and synchronous work.
+Therefore, the computer-based tool should provide support for both modes.

 *Awareness mechanisms*: list the possible features that help with individual and team awareness.